Hywan/mnt.io/content/articles/2015-01-04-control-the-terminal-the-right-way/index.md

  */
 ```

-## The power in your hand: Control the cursor
+## The Power in Your Hand: Control the Cursor

 Let's summarize.
 We are able to parse and know all the terminal
 capabilities of a specific terminal (including the one of the current